The Smurfs: A Christmas Carol

-The Smurfs: A Christmas Carol is a 2011 American animated short film based on The Smurfs comic book series created by the Belgian comics artist Peyo, and is an adaptation Charles Dickens's 1843 novella A Christmas Carol.
+The Smurfs: A Christmas Carol is a 2011 American animated short film based on The Smurfs comic book series created by the Belgian comics artist Peyo, and is an adaptation of Charles Dickens's 1843 novella A Christmas Carol.
 The animated short was written by Todd Berger and directed by Troy Quane, and it stars the voices of George Lopez, Jack Angel, Melissa Sturm, Fred Armisen, Gary Basaraba, Anton Yelchin and Hank Azaria.
 The film was produced by Sony Pictures Animation with the animation by Sony Pictures Imageworks and Duck Studios.
 The Smurfs: A Christmas Carol was released on DVD on December 2, 2011, attached to The Smurfs film.

 When Grouchy Smurf behaves badly to everyone and refuses to celebrate Christmas, the Smurfs of Christmas Past, Present and Future teach him to appreciate Christmas or else every Smurf will fall into the hands of Gargamel.

 Plot

 On Christmas Eve, the Smurfs get ready for their Christmas party.
 Hefty Smurf and Handy Smurf cut down a Christmas tree, and by Christmas evening, they all finish and start to celebrate with carols.
-Grouchy Smurf refuses to join the party, expressing his hatred towards Christmas, much to everyone's shock as Grouchy usually puts aside his attitude to enjoy the holiday.
+Despite that Grouchy Smurf usually puts aside his attitude to enjoy Christmas, he refuses to join the party, expressing his hatred towards Christmas, much to the other Smurfs’ shock.
 That night, Papa Smurf creates a concoction in hopes of renewing Grouchy's Christmas spirit.
 The spirit finds its way into Grouchy's mug of smurfberry nog, which he promptly drinks and passes out.
 Subsequently, he wakes up he sees everything around him turn into animation, and finds himself animated too.

 Suddenly, he sees an angel appear in his house, who seems to be Smurfette.
 She explains to him that she is the Smurf of Christmas Past come to teach him a lesson about appreciating Christmas.
 She shows him past Christmases he shared with his fellow Smurfs which leads into each Smurf receiving their presents from Papa.
 Grouchy hopes to get a hang-glider, but is repeatedly dismayed by the seemingly repetitive gift of receiving a brand new Smurf hat.
 After a good-natured yet irritating prank from Jokey, Grouchy loses his cool, sneers at Papa's gift and begins to despise Christmas.
 Then the Smurf of Christmas Present, who is Brainy Smurf, appears and shows how because of his refusal to help with the Christmas preparations the other Smurfs have to chip in and forgo their other Christmas related tasks, which ultimately leads to Clumsy Smurf accidentally burning the Christmas tree.
 The spirit then shows Papa working on the other Smurfs' gift hats and how much love and care he puts into designing and crafting each Smurf's hat.
 Papa expresses hope that someday Grouchy will learn to appreciate his gift and the love that goes into making it.
 Grouchy begins to feel guilty for taking Papa's gift for granted.